Types of Certification

 Types of organic textile certification

-There are two independent organic certification standards in the UK: GOTS and OCS and as the UK’s largest organic certification body, we certify to both schemes.
+There are two independent organic certification standards in the UK, the Global Organic Textile Standard (GOTS) and the Organic Content Standard (OCS).
+As the UK’s largest organic certification body, we certify to both schemes.

 Global Organic Textile Standard (GOTS)